tos-network/emo/docs/config.md

 > [!NOTE]
 > This profile is provided for legacy reasons.
-> With modern Kubo setting the above should not be necessary.
+> With modern Emo setting the above should not be necessary.

 ### `announce-off` profile